spfpaul/amazon-ecs-fargate-cdk-v2-cicd/README.md

 # Amazon CI/CD pipeline deploying to ECS Fargate using CDK V2
 _A complete DevOps enabled sample containerized application_

-The project builds a complete sample containerized Flask application publically available on AWS, using Fargate, ECS, CodeBuild, and CodePipline to produce a fully functional pipline to continuously roll out changes to your new app.
+This project builds a complete sample containerized Flask application publically available on AWS, using Fargate, ECS, CodeBuild, and CodePipline to produce a fully functional pipline to continuously roll out changes to your new app.

 ## Getting Started